jimmityglick/input-projections/docs/RENDERER_SPEC.md

 ### Phase 2: Primitives

 * Scalar renderer per table

+---

+## 13. Local Development (Reference Implementation)

+This repository includes a reference implementation of the Renderer under `renderer/`.

+Commands:

+1. Build the Engine (ESM output used by the browser renderer):
+   - `npm run build:esm`

+2. Start the renderer dev server:
+   - `npm run renderer:dev`

+Then open one of the test harness pages:

+- `/` (dropdown to switch fixtures)
+- `/purchase-order.html`
+- `/password-confirmation.html`
+- `/price-range-filter.html`
+- `/edge-cases.html`
 * Struct + relation error grouping
 * List with bounds logic